 Source documents are where data are first recorded.
-These include, but are not limited to, hospital/medical records (from which medical history and previous and concurrent medication may be summarised into the CRF), NHS Digital data, clinical and office charts, laboratory and pharmacy records, diaries, microfiches, radiographs, and correspondence.
+These include, but are not limited to, hospital/medical records (from which medical history and previous and concurrent medication may be summarised into the CRF), NHS Digital, eDRIS, SAIL and HSC NI data, clinical and office charts, laboratory and pharmacy records, diaries, microfiches, radiographs, and correspondence.